laholmes/fin-tools/README.md

 ### conditional_sharpe_ratio(er, returns, rf, alpha) -> float
-conditional sharpe ratio - discounts the excess return of the portfolio above the risk-free rate by the conditional VaR of the portfolio
+discounts the excess return of the portfolio above the risk-free rate by the conditional VaR of the portfolio

 ### omega_ratio(er, returns, rf, target=0) -> float